 When a child feels upset about a possible separation, however minor it may be, his feelings of needing you are ready to be released.
 He needs the reassurance that you love him and the chance to cry as long as possible to drain the reservoir of sadness about you going.

 He can best do that with you close, telling him: “I'm going to leave, but I'll come back.
 I'll always come back to you.”
 Or, in the case of bedtime: “You're safe here.
 I'll be in the next room, and I'll see you in the morning.”
-For more on this listen to our replay of Healing the Hurt of Separation.
+For more on this listen to our replay of When Your Child Won't Go Anywhere withoutyou – Healing Separation.

 If your child feels safe enough, he or she will cry, and the listening you do will help heal that feeling of never having enough of you.